Raviegupta/React-Practice/JavaScript/Js.md

 Yes, we can use multiple await expressions in sequence to wait for multiple asynchronous operations to complete in a specific order.

 ---

+## What is a callback function in JavaScript?
+A callback function is a function that is `passed as an argument to another function` and is `executed after the completion of a specific task`.

+### What is the purpose of using callbacks in JavaScript?
+Callbacks are used to handle **asynchronous operations**, such as `fetching data from a server, reading files, or handling user interactions`.
+They allow us to specify what should happen after an asynchronous task completes, without blocking the rest of the code.

+## What is a higher-order function?
+How is it related to callbacks?
+A higher-order function is a function that `either takes a function as an argument` or `returns a function as a result`.
+Callbacks are often used with higher-order functions, where the **callback is passed as an argument to the higher-order function**.

+### What is the difference between synchronous and asynchronous callbacks?
+Synchronous callbacks are executed immediately at the point where they are defined, blocking the execution of subsequent code.
+Asynchronous callbacks are scheduled to run later, allowing the rest of the code to continue executing while waiting for the callback to be invoked.

+### What is callback hell?
+How can it be mitigated?
+Callback hell refers to the situation where multiple nested callbacks are used, leading to code that is difficult to read and maintain.
+It can be mitigated by using techniques like named functions, modularization, or adopting newer asynchronous patterns like Promises or async/await.

+### What are some alternatives to callbacks for handling asynchronous operations in JavaScript?
+`Promises and async/await` are modern alternatives to callbacks for handling asynchronous operations in JavaScript.
+They provide a more structured and readable way to work with asynchronous code.

+### Can you give an example of using a callback in a real-world scenario?
+Example scenarios could include using a callback to handle the `response from an AJAX request`, `to process data after a file is read asynchronously`, or to `handle a user interaction event` in a web application.